tgfrerer/island/README.md

 ## Depencencies

-Island depends on a baseline of common development tools: CMake, gcc, git
+Island depends on a few common development tools: CMake, gcc, git.
+These are commonly present already on a development machine.

 ## Install Vulkan SDK